-Property tax revenues are not specifically identified in this analysis as a funding source for capital projects, but interfund loans can be made from the general fund which will ultimately include some property tax revenues.
-Inter-fund loans may be repaid once sufficient impact fee revenues have been collected.
+Property tax revenues are not specifically identified in this analysis as a funding source for capital projects, but may be used as a funding mechanism within the General Fund for future park improvements.

 GRANTS AND DONATIONS

 The City does not anticipate any donations from new development for future system-wide capital improvements related to park facilities.
 A donor will be entitled to a reimbursement for the negotiated value of system improvements funded through impact fees if donations are made by new development.